chaos-mesh/website/versioned_docs/version-2.7.3/use-grafana-data-source.md

 title: Use Grafana Data Source Plugin for Observations
 ---

-This document describes how to install the Data Source plugin for Grafana and setup the plugin to observe Chaos Mesh events.
+This document describes how to install the Data Source plugin for Grafana and set it up to observe Chaos Mesh events.

 :::note

-This plugin requires Chaos Mesh **>=2.1**, Grafana >= **10.0**.
+This plugin requires Chaos Mesh **>= 2.1** and Grafana **>= 10.0**.

-We only test the plugin on Grafana 10.0.3, it may support lower versions, but we are not sure.
-Upgrading to Grafana v10 is because of the [Angular support deprecation](https://github.com/chaos-mesh/datasource/issues/55).
+We have only tested the plugin on Grafana 10.0.3.
+It may support lower versions, but we are not sure.
+The upgrade to Grafana v10 is due to the [Angular support deprecation](https://github.com/chaos-mesh/datasource/issues/55).
 If you encounter any problems, please open an issue to let us know.

 :::

 ## Installation

-### With dashboard
+### With the Grafana dashboard

 [https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-a-plugin](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-a-plugin)

-### With cli
+### With the CLI

 ```sh
 grafana-cli plugins install chaosmeshorg-datasource